This is a suggested two week travel itinerary for Mexico that covers Mexico City, San Cristóbal de las Casas, Palenque, Mérida and Playa Del Carmen.

 Start your Mérida exploration in the morning by joining a walking tour of Mérida city center.
 Have lunch at one of the many Mexican restaurants in the city center.

-After lunch walk along the beautiful Paseo de Montejo which is a notable avenue of Mérida and is the location of some of the most iconic buildings and monuments of the city.
-Later in afternoon visit Museo Casa Montejo which a restored 16th century house-turned-museum.
+After lunch stroll along the beautiful Paseo de Montejo which is a notable avenue of Mérida and is the location of some of the most iconic buildings and monuments of the city.
+In the afternoon, make sure to stop by Museo Casa Montejo, a beautifully restored house from the 16th century that has been transformed into a museum.

 Day 12